department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 Guard member: Use the gender neutral term, "Guard member," instead of Guardsman/Guardsmen on VA.gov.
 Capitalize "Guard."

 Gulf War Illness: Capitalize the I in Illness.
 Per NIH, this is also sometimes called "chronic multisymptom illness."
 Note: "Gulf War Syndrome" is the former name, and is no longer used.
-When needed for clariy or SEO, include the former term on first mention.
+When needed for clarity or SEO, include the former term on first mention.
 - **Like this:** Gulf War Illness (known in the past as Gulf War Syndrome)

 ### H